Questions

 -

-The advantages of the EU Blue Card for candidates are clear, but what is my advantage?
+The advantages of the EU Blue Card for employees are clear, but what is my advantage?

 EU Blue Card issuance is a fast-track procedure.
 It has 'priority' over alternative permits.
-The EU Blue Card directive instructs European immigration services to issue the EU Blue Card work- and residence permit within three months.
-This is considerably faster than most local alternatives.
+The EU Blue Card directive urges European immigration services to complete the application process within three months.
+All that is needed to start the process is to present the candidate employee a job contract, or binding job offer, for the minimum term of six months.

 -